snehilvj/dmc-docs/docs/migration/migration.md

 .. toc::

 ### Release Announcements

-See the [release announcements](https://github.com/snehilvj/dash-mantine-components/discussions/categories/releases) for more details on the new features in each release!
+Check out the [release announcements](https://github.com/snehilvj/dash-mantine-components/discussions/categories/releases) to see what’s new in each version.

-See the [V2.0.0 Release announcement]( /release-2-0-0) with live examples!
+Explore the [v2.0.0 release announcement](/release-2-0-0) for a full overview with live examples of new features!

 ### Version Compatibility